Farewell! thou art too dear for my possessing,

 In sleep a king, but waking no such matter.

-Sonnet 87: Translation to modern English
+Sonnet 87 in modern English

 Farewell, you’re too valuable for me to own.
 I’m sure you know your worth.
 The extent of that allows you to be released from me: you have broken the bonds between us.
 For how can I hold on to you without your consent, and how have I come to deserve such riches?
 Reasons for receiving such a beautiful gift are lacking so my right to own you is reverting back to you.
 You gave yourself to me without knowing your value, or else you mistook me.
 So your great gift, based on misunderstanding, is returned now that you’re capable of making better judgments.
 I have had you as in a flattering dream, thinking of myself as a king while I slept, but on waking, finding I was no such thing.